ds4se/admin/lessons.md

     - with h1 title
     - with h2 url
         - with URL to lastname/thatPaperTitleVN
+    - with h2 entries for the review template
+    - that ends with a list of
+        - "must do" (if not done, cannot accept),
+        - "should do" (arguably, improve the paper),
+        - "might do" (optinal suggestions)
+        - editorial changes (typos)
 - a file in that directory called thatPaperTileHistory.md
     - with h1 title
     - with h2 history